 When the System Was Tested, It Failed

 A five-part governance post-mortem on the cocoa supply chain crisis.
 Framed as institutional failure analysis, not data update.
-Based on fieldwork from seven years covering commodity supply chains, including time in Vietnam, Uganda, and Cote d'Ivoire.

 Part 1 - The Forecast · Part 2 - The Stress Test · Part 3 - The Post-Mortem · Part 4 - What Good Looks Like · Part 5 - Proof of Concept